-(c) In the School of Engineering and in the School
+(c) In the School of Engineering:

-of Science: 12 contact hours of lecture; 15 contact hours of laboratory; 3 contact hours of lecture and 12 contact hours of laboratory.
+12 contact hours of lecture; 15 contact hours of laboratory; 3 contact hours of lecture and 12 contact hours of laboratory.

 Any other combination of lecture and laboratory contact hours shall be limited to the following: the number of lecture contact hours plus eight-tenths of the number of laboratory contact hours shall not exceed 12 contact hours.

-(d) In the Graduate School of Library and InformationScience: 6 contact hours.

-- (e) In the School of Liberal Studies:

-- (i) 12 contact hours;
+- (d) In the Graduate School of Library and Information Science: 6 contact hours. - (e) In the School of Liberal Arts and Sciences: - (i) For the Department of English and Humanities and for the Department of Social Science and Management -12 contact hours of lecture except as follows:

-- (ii) For all Freshman English courses (English
+1. For all Freshman English courses

-101, 103, 209, 210, 211) -- courses in which the students' writing load is very heavy and courses for which the instructor schedules two conference hours weekly per class in addition to his normal office hours, the instructor will receive 4 contact hours credit per class rather than three-contact-hours schedule normally accorded a three credit course;
+(English 101, 103, 209, 210 and 211) -- courses in which the students' writing load is very heavy and courses for which the instructor schedules two conference hours weekly per class in addition to his or her normal office hours, the instructor will receive 4 contact hours credit per class rather than the three-contact-hours schedule normally accorded a three credit course.